googleworkspace/apps-script-oauth2/README.md

 ### 1. Create the OAuth2 service

-The OAuth2Service class contains the configuration information for a given OAuth2 provider, including it's endpoints, client IDs and secrets, etc. This information is not persisted to any data store, so you'll need to create this object each time you want to use it.
+The OAuth2Service class contains the configuration information for a given OAuth2 provider, including its endpoints, client IDs and secrets, etc. This information is not persisted to any data store, so you'll need to create this object each time you want to use it.
 The example below shows how to create a service for the Google Drive API.